kentlouisetonino/hw-blinking-LED/README.md

 ### Requirements
 #

-> - Electronic components and board requirements.
+> - Electronic components and board used in this project.

 ```plaintext
 Arduino UNO R3 (x1)